 Coloring isn’t just a fun way to pass the time and keep your little ones occupied.
 It has real, educational value for children of many ages.
-Here are three simple ways you can use this coloring sheet of a stained glass window cross to help your child grow intellectually and spiritually.
+Here are three simple ways you can use this coloring sheet of a stained glass window cross to help children grow intellectually and spiritually.

 1. Color Mania